 Napa Flats is casually elegant, warmly sophisticated and ideal for a night out with friends or loved ones.
 Located on the east bank of the Arkansas River, across from the Jenks Aquarium, the scenery provides diners with a peaceful view.
 There’s even an outdoor seating area which features lush landscaping and an up-close outlook onto the river.
 Owner John Crancer actively walks the dining room floor to make sure his customers are happy.
-That at adds up to impeccable service, a beautiful and comfortable dining area, and delicious pizzas, pastas and more.
-Most dishes feature something baked or seared in the kitchen’s wood-red pizza oven and grill.
-Pair anything with a fabulous Chianti, pinot noir, prosecco or other Italian wine, and you’ll be golden.
-The Angus steaks at Napa Flats are grilled to perfection and served with delicious garlic mashed potatoes, roasted green beans and Argentine style Chimichuri sauce.
+That adds up to impeccable service, a beautiful and comfortable dining area, and delicious pizzas, pasta and more.
+Most dishes feature something baked or seared in the kitchen’s wood-fire pizza oven and grill.
+Pair anything with a fabulous Chianti, pinot noir, Prosecco or other Italian wine, and you’ll be golden.
+The Angus steaks at Napa Flats are grilled to perfection and served with delicious garlic mashed potatoes, roasted green beans, and Argentine-style chimichurri sauce.

 You don’t need a plane ticket to California to experience the beauty of a trip to Napa Valley; we have our own taste of dining in wine country right here on Riverside Drive in Tulsa.
 Napa Flats is a treat for the eyes, taste buds, and soul.